-Recent surveys reveal that most employers and employees are excited to say “giddyup, giddyup, giddyup, let’s go” to holiday parties.
-A report from Challenger, Gray & Christmas, Inc., indicates that office celebrations are on the rise in 2016, with 80% of respondents saying they would hold a company holiday party this year.
+Surveys reveal that most employers and employees are excited to say “giddyup, giddyup, giddyup, let’s go” to holiday parties.
+A report from Challenger, Gray & Christmas, Inc., indicates that 2017 office celebrations, though perhaps less showy than in years past, will still be an important part of the season, with nearly 80% of respondents saying they would hold a company holiday party this year.

 That holiday cheer extends to workers as well.
 A survey from TriNet showed that 65% of responding employees were very or somewhat excited for the company holiday party.
 Only 5% of respondents indicated they had no enthusiasm.